Campaign of the Month: August 2014

 (modified from the character, as portrayed in the short story Eating Medusa, by Patrick Hadley in Dark Tyrants, pp. 77-110)

-By 1200 CE, it would appear that the coterie had come to a bad end, as one might expect, during a hunt for a particularly ancient Follower of Set (the Medusa, apparently).
-Whatever the case, Rollo resurfaced recently in Venice.
-He sought out the Fourth Crusade after being given assurances of safe conduct, and pledged his axe and loyalty to Guy of Provence.
-He does not draw pay and claims to have given up his foul ways, and seeks redemption by serving in the Militi Christi, saying that he only wants absolution for his sins and forgiveness from agents of the Cainite Courts that dog his steps.
+By 1200, it would appear that the coterie had come to a bad end, as one might expect, during a hunt for a particularly ancient Follower of Set (the Medusa, apparently).
+Whatever the case, Rollo resurfaced in 1202 at Venice.
+He sought out the Fourth Crusade after being given assurances of safe conduct, and pledged himself to Guy of Provence.
+Although essentially a hired axe, he did not draw pay and claimed to have given up his foul ways, seeking redemption by serving in the Militi Chisti and saying that he wished only to gain absolution on crusade and amnesty from the agents of the Cainite courts that hounded his steps.

-He does not engage in politics at all and socialises little, seemingly happy to do his job as the chief scout of the Cainite Crusade and keep his own company.
-While he is handsome enough, and prefers to seduce tavern wenches instead of hunt them down, most Cainites agree that there is something… off… about the Gangrel, and most senesible mortals instinctively shy away from him.
+He did not engage in politics at all and socialised little, seemingly content to do his job as the chief scout of the Cainite Crusade and otherwise to keep his own company.
+While he is handsome enough, and prefers to seduce tavern wenches instead of hunt them down, most Cainites agree that there is something… off… about the Gangrel, and most sensible mortals instinctively shy away from him.
 Even so, despite his taciturn nature he can be charming.
 When the rare mood takes him, he has a powerful basso voice and a love of bawdy songs.
-He is also not without a wry sense of humour, and has intimidated into quiescence at least one impertinent Ventrue crusader by intoning (in perfect Latin) the Lay of the Amaranth, recited of old by diabolists about to commit their awful crime.
+He is also not without a wry sense of humour, and has intimidated into quiescence at least one impertinent Ventrue crusader by intoning (in perfect Latin) the Lay of the Amaranth, recited of old by diablerists about to commit their awful crime.

 Tonight shall bring me closer yet to Thee.